A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: Applying the lower-bound framework

-\paragraph*{\textsc{Vertex Cover} and \textsc{Independent Set}.} It is well known that these problems are solvable in polynomial time by using an augmenting-path algorithm on bipartite graphs, therefore also in $d$-dimensional grids.
+It is well known that \textsc{Vertex Cover} and \IS are solvable in polynomial time on bipartite graphs by using an augmenting-path algorithm.
+Hence, these problems are also solvable in polynomial time in $d$-dimensional grids.
 Consequently, we need a slightly broader graph class for this reduction.
-The \emph{augmented $d$-dimensional grid} for $d\ge 2$ is defined as the infinite $d$-dimensional grid graph together with the edges $\big((x_1,x_2,\dots,x_d),(x_1+1,x_2+1,x_3,\dots,x_d)$ for all $(x_1,\dots,x_d) \in \Ints^d$.
-In other words, the augmented $d$-dimensional grid is obtained from the regular $d$-dimensional grid by adding certain ``diagonals'' on 2-dimensional faces of the grid cells.
+The \emph{augmented $d$-dimensional grid} for $d\ge 2$ is defined as the infinite $d$-dimensional grid graph together with the edges In other words, the augmented $d$-dimensional grid is obtained from the regular $d$-dimensional grid by adding certain ``diagonals'' on 2-dimensional faces of the grid cells.